UoA-CARES/GLOC/Diary/notes.md

 * If only distortion removal is required, there is no need to calculate camera parameters.
 * Distortion can be more explicily optimized as a force of non-linearity in the system, rather than an explanation of error with respect to the linear equations.

 My first step in this research is to revisit the problem of grid-based distortion estimation.
-In my PhD thesis, I solved this problem using a traditional Levenberg-Marquardt iterative optimizer
+In my PhD thesis, I solved this problem using a traditional Levenberg-Marquardt iterative optimizer.